alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-livestock-poultry.markdown

 You must keep this document for at least 3 years.

+[Question for SME: how much does it cost to get a certificate?]

+[Question for SME: what do you need to do with your certificate when you have it?
+Is it a case of attaching it to your export declaration?]

 ###Use an existing ITAHC

 You can get an existing ITAHC reissued by using the EU’s Trade Control and Expert System (TRACES).